10 Signs You’re Taking Too Many Prescriptions

 “This is especially important if you have a history of heart or kidney disease,” says Karin Josephson, a pharmacist at Westfields Hospital & Clinic in New Richmond, Wisconsin.
 “Some over-the-counter medicines and supplements can react badly with your prescription drugs, which could be dangerous or make your medicine less effective than it should be.”

 To avoid getting medications that don’t interact well, stick to seeing one primary doctor and using one primary pharmacy.
 “Before prescribing you something, your doctor checks to make sure it won’t react badly with your other medicines.
 Your pharmacist then double checks when filling your prescription,” explains Dr. Greuner.
 “But if you have another doctor or pharmacist who’s not in close communication with the others, potential interactions might not get flagged.”
 The onus is on you to be organized: take a list of every medication you take whenever you see your primary doctor or a specialist, and make sure it’s updated whenever a drug is added or removed.
+Not just physicians can help – any prescriber or pharmacist would be a valuable resource for patients worried about the number of medications they are taking.
+Patients should try to receive all prescription medications from the same pharmacy, so the pharmacist has a full list to review for potential drug or medical condition interactions.

 You feel your medications are beyond your control